foss2serve/github-workflow-activity/activity.md

 There are two roles: __maintainer__ and __contributor__.
 Each team member play each role at different times while playing out different scenarios.
 Rotate roles before each scenario, and consider replaying a scenario with team members playing different roles.

+Create and share with your team a shared editor (e.g., Google docs, https://pad.riseup.net/, etc.) for notes and answering questions.

 ## Overview